Diaa-Eldeen-E/QueueSystemSimulation/README.md

 	Using this command before real sample or simulation command gives an error.

 	- **Exit:**
-	Exit the program
+	Exit the program.

 &nbsp;

 - ### **Simulation menu**

-    1. The user is prompted to enter the following:
+    - The user is prompted to enter the following:

 		- **Number of customers**
-	This is the number of customer at which the simulation ends
+		This is the number of customer at which the simulation ends.

 		- **Arrival rate**
 		The average number of customers entering the system per hour.

 		- **Number of servers**
 		Number of servers in the simulted system.

 		- **Service rate of each server**
 		The average number of customers served by that server per hour.
-&nbsp;

-	All of the above numbers must be positive integer numbers.

-    2. The program then produces the following:
+    - The program then produces the following:

 		- A statistics report which describes that specified system.
-	- A file containing all the customers arrival times
+		- A file containing all the customers arrival times.
 		- A file for each server containing the timing information for each customer served by that server.
 		The server file contains the following columns: CustomerNumber, ArrivalTime, StartTime, EndTime, ServiceTime, WaitTime and QueueLength.

 &nbsp;
 &nbsp;